open-politics/open-politics-hq/README.md

 ## Overview

-A platform to manage your data, write with sources, and analyze documents at scale.
+A platform to manage your data, write with sources, and analyse documents at scale.
 Ingest content from files, URLs, RSS feeds, and search results — set up recurring ingestion to keep your workspace updated.
 Annotate documents with structured labels.
 Run analysis across your data.
 Chat with your documents through a conversational interface.

 Self-hostable via Docker Compose or Kubernetes.
 Supports multiple LLM providers (Anthropic, OpenAI, Google, Ollama) or run models locally.
 Open source under AGPLv3.